Ikea opens city-centre concept store in Paris

 Ikea opened a new city-centre concept store in Paris on Monday as the Swedish furniture giant tries a new strategy for winning over urban consumers that will be rolled out internationally this year.

-The Paris outlet at Place Madeleine, a short walk from the bottom of the Champs-Elysees avenue, is four times smaller than Ikea's typical blue-box megastores, which are usually located on cheaper land on the edge of cities.
+The Paris outlet at the Place Madeleine, a short walk from the bottom of the Champs-Elysees avenue, is four times smaller than Ikea's typical blue-box megastores, which are traditionally located on cheaper land on the edge of cities.

-The Swedish furniture giant already has city centre stores in Madrid and Stockholm, but they sell single product lines such as kitchens rather than the full range of items which will be offered in the Paris outlet.
+The company already has city-centre stores in Madrid and Stockholm, but they sell single product lines such as kitchens rather than the full range of items which is being offered in the Paris outlet.

-Ikea operates four out-of-town stores in the French capital region and offers a free bus service for Parisians living in central areas to reach them.
+Ikea operates four stores in the suburbs surrounding Paris and offers a free bus service for Parisians living in central areas to reach them.

-Ingka Group, the Ikea parent group, reported Wednesday a 40 percent drop in annual net profit last year, citing major investments in its online business and its foray into city centres.
+Ingka Group, the Ikea parent company, reported Wednesday a 40 percent drop in annual net profit for last year, citing major investments in its online business and its foray into city centres.

 ?
 2019 AFP